-The best genealogy software helps beginners understand the craft like a pro.
-Out of the genealogy software for Mac that we tested, Family Tree Maker for Mac is the best across the board at helping you learn the process.
-The program guides you through each step of tasks like adding and tailoring sources, creating charts and adding media and family to your database.
-You'll quickly form an understanding of the best methods for organization, citation and charting.
-Family Tree Maker for Mac 3 wins our TopTenREVIEWS Gold Award for its flexible guidance that assists rather than simply instructs.
+The best genealogy software helps beginners understand and research like pros.
+Family Tree Maker for Mac is the best across the board because it's easy enough for novices, but provides tools strong enough for pros to use.
+The program guides you through important steps from importing and exporting GEDCOM files to creating charts of your family history.
+Beginners can quickly learn the best methods for organization, citation and charting.
+Family Tree Maker for Mac wins our Top Ten Reviews Gold Award for its flexible guidance that assists rather than simply instructs.

-Family Tree Maker for Mac 3 connects to Ancestry.com's extensive database and community.
-This tool takes any of the trees you create in Family Tree Maker and synchronizes them with your Ancestry.com account.
-So when you make changes in the software, the changes carry over to your online profile.
+Family Tree Maker for Mac connects to Ancestry.com's extensive database and community.
+One of its star features, TreeSync, synchronizes the trees you create in Family Tree Maker with your Ancestry.com account.
+When you make changes in the software, the changes carry over to your online profile.
 This is especially useful if you're a member of Ancestry.com's active community.
-Other users can see the parts of your tree you make public, and they can even offer suggestions and leads for your research.
+This feature is optional if you want to keep your information private or hide sections of your family tree.

 You can also export and import entire GEDCOM files, single branches and reports directly into Family Tree Maker or Ancestry.com.
 We like the sharing capabilities, especially with reports and charts, because you can quickly sift through other people's work and get ideas for your own projects.
 When you share your work, you have more opportunities to get tips and tricks from experienced users.